pranavshivk97/Deep-Learning/README.md

 * HW3 - Implementation of a neural network
   * a - Using only numpy
   * b - Using PyTorch and auto gradient
+* HW4 - Training the CIFAR10 dataset on LeNet5 CNN architecture
+* HW5 - Training and pruning a LeNet5 CNN model